GlykeriaStr/SmellsLikeGreenSpirit/Documenting-Learning.md

 - Karsten, Tom and Jonathan worked on trying to implement secure storage.

 ### Afternoon

 - Karsten, Tom and Glykeria kept working on implementing secure storage.
 We managed to save all our inputs but are not able to see them on the page yet.
 - Miranda and Jonathan created a history page and worked on styling.
 It is now merged.
 - We decided to all go away and give it a go at secure storage.

+## 25 March 2021

+### Morning

+-

+### Afternoon

+-

+### End of Sprint

+- Glykeria 🦾 Quorn with mash,peas and gravy
+- Karsten 🎊 Quorn and peas
+- Tom 🎓 Fried egg and chorizo sandwich
+- Miranda 🌸 Pierogi
+- Jon 🍉 Toasted chickpeas in a wrap with tzatziki